PritamMG/GPG-based-Points-to-Analysis/README.md

     $make run                           # Builds the plugin and runs it on $(TEST) in the Makefile.

 This produces the output of the analysis in file`result.233i.gpg`.
-Please refer to the file HOW_TO_READ_DATA for interpreting the data dumped by the implementation.
+Please refer to the file `HOW_TO_READ_GPG_DUMP` for interpreting the data dumped by the implementation.

 The above steps have been tested on Ubuntu Ubuntu 14.04, Ubuntu 16.04, and Ubuntu 18.04, all running on x86_64.